Music of the Dominican Republic: Merengue

 Merengue is a musical genre native to the Dominican Republic.
 It has a moderate to a very fast 2/4 rhythm played on güira (metal scraper) and the double-headed tambora.
 The accordion is also common.
 Traditional, accordion-based merengue is usually termed merengue típico and is still played by living accordionists like Francisco Ulloa, Fefita la Grande, El Ciego de Nagua, and Rafaelito Román.
-More modern merengues incorporate electric instruments and influences from salsa, and rock and roll.
+More modern merengues incorporate electric instruments and influences from Jazz, Blues, Soul, and rock and roll.
 Choruses are often sung in a call and response form by two or three back-up singers, or more traditionally, by the musicians playing tambora or güira.
 Beginning in the 1960s, dancing became a part of the singers' work with Johnny Ventura's Combo Show format, and is now a staple of many of the genre's biggest stars.
 Lyrically, irony and double entendres are common.

 Merengue continued to be limited in popularity to the lower classes, especially in the Cibao area, in the early 20th century.
 Artists like Juan F. García, Juan Espínola and Julio Alberto Hernández tried to move merengue into the mainstream, but failed, largely due to social prejudices.
 Some success occurred after nationalistic feelings arose among the Cibao elite who resented the U.S. occupation of the country from 1916 to 1924.
 Legend has it that at this time the faster (merengue típico cibaeño) was slowed down to accommodate American soldiers who could not dance the difficult steps of the merengue; this mid-tempo version was called pambiche.
 Major mainstream acceptance started with Rafael Trujillo's rise to power in the early 1930s.